This post may contain affiliate links. Please see my disclosure policy for details.

 Over the years, this has been expanded and now there are over 200 plaques dedicated to authors who have a connection with Vilnius and even those from around the globe.

 Literatu Street is open to the public, is FREE to visit, and accessible 24 hours a day

 14. Visit the Gate of Dawn

 The Gate of Dawn, or Sharp Gate, is one of the most important religious and historical monuments in the whole city.
-It’s located on Ausros Vartu Street and was one of five gates in the cities defence wall that were built during the Grand Duchy of Lithunia.
+It’s located on Ausros Vartu Street and was one of five gates in the cities defense wall that were built during the Grand Duchy of Lithuania.

-As was tradition, many of these gates had religious artefacts inside to protect the city from attacks and bless travellers that walk through them.
+As was tradition, many of these gates had religious artifacts inside to protect the city from attacks and bless travellers that walk through them.